training-yoyosan/solid-principles/README.md

 # SOLID principles

+Find the video lessons [here](https://laracasts.com/series/solid-principles-in-php).

-## Single responsibility principle
+## Single Responsibility Principle

 * A class should have one, and only one, reason to change.
 * Or each class should have a single responsibility.
 * Classes that are not entirely conducive to change.
-* See a full example at https://laracasts.com/series/solid-principles-in-php/episodes/1.

-## Open-Closed principle
+## Open-Closed Principle

 * Entities(class, method, function) should be:
     * open for extension